PluralFusion/PolicyComposer/policies/data_integrity_policy.md

 ## Access Monitoring and Control

 * All access to Production Systems must be logged.
 This is done following the {{ company }} Auditing Policy.
+{% for vendor in vendors if 'Security' in vendor.services %}
+* All Production Systems must have {{ vendor.name }} deployed for continuous threat detection and prevention
+{% endfor %}
 ### Malware Prevention

 * All Production Systems must have {{ security_vendors[0] }} deployed for continuous threat detection and prevention